Booking & FAQ.

 At each visit, your optometrist will take a close look at your eye health, address any vision concerns, and let you know what exam schedule makes the most sense for you.
 We’re here to make sure you get the care that’s right for you and your lifestyle.

-How long does an eye appointment take?
+How long does it take to get an eye exam?

 Most eye exams take between 30 and 60 minutes, depending on your unique needs.
 The exact time can vary based on things like your eye health history, the type of exam you’re having, and whether any extra testing is needed.